 You should be able to manage your tenancy without long-term help – we call this having ‘low support needs’.
 This includes paying rent and bills, looking after the property, and getting on with your neighbours.
 Crucially, you should be willing to share accommodation with others, even if this isn’t ideal for you in the short-term.

 How it works

 To apply or find out more about the Single Homelessness Service, contact our housing advice service.
-They will ask you a series of questions about your circumstances, to assess whether you are suitable for the service.
+We’ll ask you a series of questions about your circumstances, to assess whether you are suitable for the service.

 Your new place will be good, safe, basic accommodation.
-It's likely to be a house-share, but could be a 'lodgings' arrangement.
-The rent should be affordable, but this means it's unlikely it will be in higher-priced areas (such as Cambridge city) – it may be outside of the city.
+It’s likely to be a house-share, but could be a ‘lodgings’ arrangement.
+The rent should be affordable, but this means it’s likely to be outside of the city.
 You should talk to a housing adviser to find out what’s available at present.

 We’ll do our best to help you find a place to live, but this will depend on what’s available at the time.
 We cannot guarantee that we’ll be able to find a property for you, even if you’re suitable for the service.